 Speaker Biography (Theodore Hughes-Riley)

-Dr. Hughes-Riley is a Research Fellow in the Advanced Textiles Research Group at Nottingham Trent University, where his current main area of responsibility is to apply his physics expertise towards the development of advanced textiles.
+Dr. Hughes-Riley is a Research Fellow in the Advanced Textiles Research Group at Nottingham Trent University (in the United Kingdom), where his main area of responsibility is to apply his physics expertise towards the development of advanced textiles.
 He is a highly multidisciplinary scientist with a particular focus on sensor technologies.
 During his career, Dr. Hughes-Riley's research has covered a number of disparate fields including technology development for environmental and medical applications.
+He has a growing reputation in fields of wearable devices, electronic textile, and sensor technologies and has authored over 20 academic journal articles.

 Company Profile (Nottingham Trent University)